 Note that everything above was NOT written with dogs in mind.
-That’s because there seems not to be a single dog owner on this planet who is willing to think critically about this and many other similar dog food fads.
-At least that’s what one could surmise from the avalanche of favorable bone broth articles that comes up when one Googles “bone broth fad for dogs”.
-The ONLY reference that comes up that even contains the word “fad” is one that lists the 5 “myths” of bone broth, #1 among them being that it is a fad.
+That’s because there seems not to be a single dog owner on this planet, raw feeding or otherwise, who is willing to think critically about this and many other similar dog food fads.
+At least that’s what we have to surmise from the avalanche of favorable bone broth articles that comes up when one Googles “bone broth fad for dogs”.
+The ONLY reference that even contains the word “fad” is one that lists the 5 “myths” of bone broth, #1 among them being that it is a fad.

 Dogs cannot get what they need from bone broth.
 It’s like trying to raise termites on ashes instead of wood.
-The only thing positive that can be said about bone broth is that it’s mostly water and water is a legitimate natural nutrient for dogs.
-Considering that water is free, or nearly so, that dogs already get too much fat and have ZERO need for cooked protein or cooked collagen, there’s not much good to be said about bone broth.
+The only thing positive about bone broth is that it’s mostly water and water is a legitimate natural nutrient for dogs.
+Considering that water is free, or nearly so, that dogs already get too much fat and have ZERO need for cooked protein or collagen, there’s not much good to be said about bone broth.

 Fans of bone broth call the eating of it an “ancient” practice, but that’s not even true for humans, never mind dogs.
 Truly ancient humans had no desire nor means to cook bones in a pot of water, and the only way a dog ever got cooked meat of any kind would be foraging after a forest fire, which would not happen frequently enough for them to adapt the need for cooked meat.

 If it works, don’t fix it

 The proper feeding of dogs is simple, easy, cheap and uncomplicated.
 It has been that way since dogs were domesticated.
 All we have to do is apply it.
 We have no need to invent something new when the old way works so well.
 The more we ignore faddish products and ideas and stick to simple basics, the healthier our dogs will be.